DCM-UPB/QNets/benchmark/README.md

 # Using the benchmarks

 Enter the desired benchmark's directory and execute:
-   `make run-benchmark`

-Instead you may also run all benchmarks together by calling from root or from top benchmark folder:
-   `make run-benchmarks`
+   `./run.sh`

-Each benchmark will write the result into a file `benchmark_new.out`.
-For visualization execute the plot script:
+Each benchmark will write the results to the command line output by default.
+If you save it into a file `benchmark_new.out` instead (e.g. via `./run.sh > benchmark_new.out`), you may visualize the result by using:
    `python plot.py benchmark_new.out`

 To let the plot compare the new result versus an older one, you have to provide the old output file like:
    `python plot.py benchmark_old.out benchmark_new.out`.

 You may also change new/old to more meaningful labels, anything like benchmark_*.out is allowed (except extra _ or . characters).
+The provided labels will be used automatically to create the plot legends.

-# Profiling
+# Profiling (currently unavailable)

 If you want to use the benchmarks for profiling, recompile the library and benchmarks after configuring `./configure --enable-profiling`